 In the last blog I explained some scientific terms which you will find throughout my blogs.
 This time I explain a little more why I want to start a blog all about Ethnobotany and our native plants..

 The more I work with all kinds of plants, in my daily life and work, the more I appreciate them, and this even includes ‘WEEDS’, or our native plants as I prefer to call them; or even wild flowers as many are pretty as well as useful….
 Or ‘PRETTY USEFUL’!!

-The director does not like having labels and interpretation boards messing up his garden as it is also a beautifully designed, ornamental garden.
+The director does not like having labels and interpretation boards messing up his garden as it is not only an educational but also a beautifully designed, ornamental garden.

 See for more info here or translated in brief:

 A ‘heemtuin’ or ‘Heempark’ is an artificial, often fenced off landscape element, aimed at the indigenous, wild flora and fauna.
 The concept was introduced by Jac.
 Thijsse (1865-1945). https://en.wikipedia.org/wiki/Jac._P._Thijsse

 The original idea of Thysse was that of an educational park close to the people.
 The emphasis was not on knowledge of individual plants but on the understanding of communities.
 Thijsse received for his 60th birthday, in 1925, a little area called Thijsse’s Court in Bloemendaal.
 He founded this together with Leonard Springer and landscaped this with diverse plant communities from Kennemerland.